 While currently pursuing her doctoral studies, she also maintains a small practice.
 Her areas of interest include trauma, misdiagnosis, social theory and military social work.

-Catherine Hodes is the Director of the Safe Homes Project, a program of Good Shepherd Services, which provides crisis intervention, counseling, safety planning, shelter, and advocacy to survivors of domestic and intimate partner violence.
+Catherine Hodes, LCSW, LICSW, was the Director of the Safe Homes Project, a program of Good Shepherd Services, from 1994-2017, providing crisis intervention, counseling, safety planning, shelter, and advocacy to survivors of intimate partner violence.
 Ms. Hodes currently resides in western, Massachusetts, where she is a clinician, organizer, and consultant.
-Ms. Hodes conducts trainings about violence and conflict assessment, prevention, and education for social service, medical, and mental health providers, youth and education professionals, and community groups.
-Ms. Hodes is a member of and collaborates with the Brooklyn Family Justice Center, the NYC Coalition of Residential Domestic Violence Service Providers, the NY State LGBTQ Domestic Violence Network, and the New York State Coalition Against Domestic Violence.
+Ms. Hodes conducts trainings about violence and conflict assessment, prevention, and education for social service, medical, and mental health providers, as well as for education professionals and community groups.

-Ms. Hodes is most recently the author of “Abusing Privilege: Broadening the Domestic Violence Paradigm,” published in Family & Intimate Partner Violence Quarterly, as well as the co-author of " Is It Conflict or Abuse?
+Ms. Hodes is the author of “Abusing Privilege: Broadening the Domestic Violence Paradigm,” published in Family & Intimate Partner Violence Quarterly, as well as the co-author of " Is It Conflict or Abuse?
 A Practice Note for Furthering Differential Assessment and Response," in Clinical Social Work Journal.

 Ms. Hodes earned her MSW from Hunter College School of Social Work.

 Dory is a social work supervisor in Palliative Care at New York Presbyterian Hospital Weill Cornell Medical Center.
 She is involved in education of medical students, medical residents, nurses and social workers in palliative care and communication.
 She recently received award in 2017 from Social Work Hospice Palliative Network for excellence in clinical practice.